The Borrowers Afield

 The Borrowers Afield is a children's fantasy novel by Mary Norton, published in 1955 by Dent in the UK and Harcourt in the US.
 It was the second of five books in a series that is usually called The Borrowers, inaugurated by The Borrowers in 1952.

 Plot

 Kate is looking at a cottage with her aunt Mrs May.
-Kate learns that the present tenant Tom Goodenough knows Arrietty Clock, a tiny "Borrower" also known to Mrs May's brother.
+Kate learns that the present tenant Tom Goodenough knows Arrietty harpschicord, a tiny "Borrower" also known to Mrs May's brother.
 Tom relates the troubles of Arrietty and her parents.
-Driven from their home in an old English house, unable to track down their relatives, they live in an old boot.
+Driven from their home in an old English house, unable to track down their relatives, they live in an old sock.

 Spiller, a mysterious wild Borrower, brings meat and saves Arrietty from a dog attack.
-Although everything outdoors — cows, moths, field mice, cold weather — endangers the Borrowers' lives, they learn to survive in the wild.
-One night, a Romani Mild Eye finds his lost boot and brings the Clocks back to his caravan.
+Although everything outdoors — cows, moths, field mice, cold weather, rain and general British weather— endangers the Borrowers' lives, they learn to survive in the wild.
+One night, a Romani Mild Eye finds his lost boot and brings the Clocks back to his vardo.
 Tom and Spiller rescue the Clocks.
 In their new home with Tom, they find their long-lost relatives.
 In Tom, Arrietty finds a good friend and ally.